linode/docs/docs/guides/development/concepts/webrtc-vs-websockets/index.md

 - It does not have a quality of service component, and cannot always guarantee real-time transmission at high resolution or frame rates.
 - It is suited for one-to-one transmission rather than multi-user scenarios.
 Many-to-many applications typically require the use of a multimedia server.

-## What are WebSockets?
+## What Is WebSockets?

 {{< note title="WebSocket vs. WebSockets" >}}
 The terms *WebSocket* and *WebSockets* are often used interchangeably.
-The official term for the protocol in the RFC is the WebSocket Protocol.
+The official term for the protocol in the RFC is the "WebSocket Protocol".
 The framework, API, and technology are usually referred to as "WebSockets".
 {{< /note >}}

 WebSockets is also an open standard protocol for web applications.
 It enables a persistent full-duplex channel between a client and a server.
 WebSockets typically runs on a browser on the client side but can use other services.
-The current WebSockets implementation is defined in [RFC6455](https://datatracker.ietf.org/doc/html/rfc6455) and is supported on all major browsers, platforms, and web servers.
+The current WebSockets implementation is defined in [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455) and is supported on all major browsers, platforms, and web servers.

 -   WebSockets run on top of the TCP transport layer.
 TCP reliably delivers packets in their original order and is designed to be highly compatible with HTTP.
 Both protocols use ports 80 and 443 and reside at the application layer of the network stack.
 The WebSockets negotiation process uses the HTTP *upgrade header* to switch over to WebSockets from HTTP.
 After the client and server both agree to use WebSockets, the session continues to send messages over the existing TCP connection.
-However, both sides now send messages using the WebSocket protocol rather than HTTP.
+However, both sides now send messages using the WebSocket Protocol rather than HTTP.
 WebSocket URLs begin with the `ws` or `wss` prefix.

 -   Each WebSockets message is fragmented into frames.
 The frames have very small headers to reduce overhead and minimize latency.
 A WebSocket client can determine if the connection involves a proxy and sets up a persistent tunnel if necessary.

 -   The full-duplex nature of the connection allows for real-time data to be transmitted between a client and the server.
 WebSockets maintains an ongoing open connection.
 This allows messages to be sent and received at any time.
 The server automatically and proactively "pushes" content to the client without waiting for a request.
 This makes WebSockets a good choice for fast-changing content such as sports scores and stock prices.
 It is also used for real-time updates, gaming, collaborative document editing, chatbots, and online help.

--   The WebSocket protocol offers an event-based API for incorporation into JavaScript or other programming languages.
+-   The WebSocket Protocol offers an event-based API for incorporation into JavaScript or other programming languages.
 Developers can listen for, and react to, events from the server.
 Polling is never required.
 Servers can choose from four different events, including `Open`, `Message`, `Error`, and `Close`.

 For more information on WebSockets, including how to create and use a socket, see our [Introduction to WebSockets](/docs/guides/introduction-to-websockets/) guide.
 The [Mozilla WebSockets documentation](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) contains technical details about the web API.